joydh007/dsg_single_failure_recovery/README.md

 Run all the nodes in a dataset:
 ------------------------------
-1:- Save the programs in src folder in any location of your computer.
+1:- Save the programs in project folder in any location of your computer.

+2:- Under the project folder create src folder and save the .py(program files) files and .txt(text files) files.

+3:- Under the project folder create data folder and save the .csv(input data files) files.

-2:- Open the terminal(ex: powershell) and change the default execution path to the path where the project is stored.
+3:- Open the terminal(ex: powershell) and change the default execution path to the path where the project is stored.
     (ex: cd D:\Dhiman\viii_sem\project\dsg_single_faliure_recovery\src)
-3:- Now run the controller.py with with any csv file as argv input
+4:- Now run the controller.py with with any csv file as argv input
     (ex:  python .\controller.py '..\data.\sample_20.csv')

 To kill a specified node: